-Rommel Sandino is the National Senior Organizing Manager for the League of Women Voters of the United States.
+Rommel Sandino is the national organizing director for the League of Women Voters of the United States.
 In this role, he will be developing and executing strategies to build the collective power to win transformative change on voter rights and achieve an inclusive democracy where all people can thrive.

 Most recently, he was a Senior Organizer of Immigration at Community Change, where he worked with organizations of the Fair Immigration Reform Movement (FIRM), mostly in the Northeast and New England region, by building power to defend and expand the rights of immigrants.
 He was also part of the Building Black, Brown, and Immigrant Power (BBIP) team, experimenting and developing liberatory and healing practices to forge deep alliances among BBI organizations to build their capacity and scale to wield real power to shape their own destinies and win change.